Bicker, Lincolnshire

 Bicker is a village in the Borough of Boston, Lincolnshire, England.
 The population of the village was 941 at the 2011 census.
 It is situated approximately 9 mi west-south-west from Boston, and on the A52 road.

 History

 The medieval estuary, Bicker Haven, which is now a village, took its name from the town of Bicker.
 It originally formed the outlet of the River Witham which diverted to Boston after a flood in 1014.
 When the Anglo-Saxon settlers enclosed the marsh for pasture, and the tide no longer reached the haven, it silted-up, whereby Bicker ceased to be a port and became a farming village.
 This process had already begun with the Donington branch of the haven.

 The A52 previously ran through the village, but it is now bypassed to the south.
+Work on the bypass started in February 1987.
+Lincolnshire county council built the road, with a 45 week contract, costing £1.1m.
+The bypass opened in late 1987.

 The Bicker Bar roundabout is part of the Swineshead bypass which opened in 1985.